-Turns out more than half of the people applying for the partner visa to Australia get refused nowadays (we’ll tell you more about why later in this post).
-BUT if you go through AUREC Migration & Mobility, they have 100% success rate.
+Turns out more than half of the people applying for the Partner Visa for Australia get refused nowadays (we’ll tell you more about why, later in this post).

 Table of Contents